 Once upon a time there was a bird who knew too much.

-This came about because the bird learned a very special skill.
+This happened because the bird learned a very special skill.

 It learned how to worry.

 First, it worried about having enough.
 As a result, it worked harder than any other bird.

 Then it worried that other birds might take the hoard it had hidden.
 As a result, it resented other birds.
 Now any tweet or chirp became a threat.